-Keeping your LPR nomination and Will up-to-date at all times is important.
+Keeping your LPR nomination and Will updated at all times is important.
 If your circumstances change, for example in the event of marriage, your previous Will may become invalid.
 In the event of divorce, you may want to change the beneficiaries.